Bearnie-H/libcrypto/README.md

 library, simply add the `release` target to your `$LD_LIBRARY_PATH` and the top-level header `libcrypto.h` to your `$INCLUDE_PATH`.

+If you want to build the library into some larger project, the top-level Makefile can be called easily from another Makefile.
+Simply ensure the correct target(s) are passed down using a rule similar to `$(MAKE) -C <libcrypto directory> $(MAKECMDGOALS)`.
 # Possible Extensions

 This library is far from *complete*, from the learning perspective.
 Additional ciphers,